oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 ## Conclusion

-In this workshop, we learned that **Stack Monitoring** begins collecting metrics **immediately** upon discovery.
-Using these metrics allows for meaningful and actionable alarming of critical application components.
-Investigating performance issues are easy with Stack Monitoring's resource associations.
-These associations allow you to easily triage performance issues across the application stack.
-And finally, we learned the **Stack View** provides the ability to research the health and performance of the entire EBS application stack from a single page reducing incident times.
+In this workshop, we learned that **Stack Monitoring** Stack Monitoring enables you to monitor the overall health of your applications and its underlying application stack including servers, databases, and hosts.
+You can use Enterprise Summary to immediately assess status and performance across each application stack tier, and its interactive design enables dynamic changes to any performance charts.
+Resource homepages provide a curated view of the health and performance of your resources through charts, tables, and **Stack View**.
+Additionally, homepages provides application topology.
+Using Stack Monitoring's associations allow you to easily triage performance issues across the application stack.
+And finally, we learned the **Stack View** provides the ability to research the health and performance of the entire EBS application stack from a single page using **Stack View** reducing incident times.

 For more information on Stack Monitoring, refer to the OCI documentation, **[Stack Monitoring](https://docs.oracle.com/en-us/iaas/stack-monitoring/index.html)**.